codingMASTER398/I-Wanna-Proxy/README.md

 - `npm install`
 - `node index.js`

+There's a tutorial in the app to show you how to use it.
 Should be that simple.
 If it's not, you can join the IWM modding discord: https://discord.gg/EM9GWS4tfk